 Does this breach my security?

-Server2Server authentication is not allowing any access without an interactive user login.
+Server2Server authentication does not allow any access without an interactive user login.
 There is no access granted to any party outside your AzureAD.

-Note: Azure active directory already offers template scripts to change those privileges.
-Please not, that you must confirm the grant again after modifiying the privileges.
+Please note: Azure active directory already offers template scripts to change those privileges.
+You must confirm the grant again after modifying the privileges.

-How can I prevent, that all users have to consent to the application individually?
+How can I prevent all users having to consent to the application individually?

 App-Registration documentation from Microsoft:

 - OAuth 2.0 and OpenID Connect protocols on the Microsoft identity platform

 - Microsoft identity platform and OAuth 2.0 authorization code flow